Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 > *Nathaniel Johnston*: It is not difficult to improve this lower bound to $n! + (n-1)! + n – 2$ (I won’t provide a proof here, but the idea is to note that when building the superpermutation, you can not add more than n-1 permutations by appending just 1 character each to the string – you eventually have to add 2 or more characters to add a permutation that is not already present).
 In fact, this argument can be stretched further to show that $n! + (n-1)! + (n-2)! + n – 3$ is a lower bound as well (a rough proof is provided [here](https://mathsci.fandom.com/wiki/The_Haruhi_Problem)[^13]).

 Note, Johnston did not link to the original 4chan thread, rather the version that was migrated to the /sci/ wiki page.
 This migration does imply that the users present in the 4chan thread, despite not providing much commentary on the lower bound, felt it worthwhile to polish, format, and publish to the Wiki page.
 The page was created by user [Renaldo Moon](https://mathsci.fandom.com/wiki/User:Renaldo_Moon) who also made the majority of contributions early in the page history.

-One can speculate on this user's involvement in the original thread, as well as the owner of this document [here](https://docs.google.com/document/d/1AXXx1516LLq3wpiIZT_FayLnp6Q7xw8JlmFqsyyoy8Y/edit?tab=t.0) where the proof was typed up, but there is no definitive evidence.
+Renaldo Moon actually appeared a few times in this particular thread

+>**Renaldo Moon**: Greetings again, good sir.
+Let's get all the 14! and 14*14! derps out of the way now so the big boys can talk math

+followed by

+>**Renaldo Moon**: Alright, after that pretentious statement, I'll acknowledge that I'm not a big boy at math at all, I'm quite a novice.

+In fact we can see that this user actually *created* the /sci/ wiki that the proof would eventually be found on expressly for this thread

+>**Renaldo Moon**: If /sci/ has a wiki I couldn't find it.
+In either case, I propped one up real quick, it should be easy enough to maintain for this sort of stuff.
+If a better one exists then dropping this one's easy enough.

 On August 21st, 2014 Robin Houston published a document to arXiv providing a counterexample for **C1**[^8] when $n=6$ and proving it false for $n\geq 6$.